 Exec is great for enabling private server configurations (.cfg files for practice, one-on-ones, etc.) that you can create or download from third-party websites.

 This command allows you to immediately leave a server, saving you a few extra clicks.
-It’s particularly useful at the end of a match.
+This is beneficial at the end of a match.